KuhnTycoon/EyeQ/README.md

 # EyeQ

 EyeQ seeks to explore the current capabilities and future potential of quantum computing in image segmentation.
 Our goal in the 2023 NQN Hackathon was to apply a quantum algorithm to solve a real-world problem in sub-classical time complexity.
 Prior image segmentation algorithms have traditionally been performed with the minimum-cut algorithm.
-However, [critics of this approach](https://youtu.be/2IVAznQwdS4) have pointed out issues regarding partition precision -- where some resulting cuts may be trivially small.
+However, [critics of this approach](https://youtu.be/2IVAznQwdS4) have pointed out issues regarding partition precision—where some resulting cuts may be trivially small.
 A newer technique for image segmentation is performed via a [Max-Cut](https://en.wikipedia.org/wiki/Maximum_cut) algorithm, which is an NP-Hard problem.
 EyeQ seeks to use quantum computing to achieve a speedup on this NP-Hard problem.

-Image segmentation has a wide array of important applications.
-For example, in assessing drought conditions, an image of a lake can be segemented into water and land components, and compared over time*.
+Image segmentation has a wide array of important applications in the natural science, applied mathematics, and machine learning.
+For example, researchers might use satellite photos of lakes or bodies of water to quantify drought conditions—to do so, an image can be segemented into water and land components, and compared over time, as shown below*:

+**Original Image**
 ![alt text](https://gray-kpho-prod.cdn.arcpublishing.com/resizer/_en_WcChMkuC4AFSSDXSZfRCr4I=/1200x675/smart/filters:quality(85)/cloudfront-us-east-1.images.arcpublishing.com/gray/VQIYN3ACPZFWZAEXYNCCGIXKRA.png)

+**Image with Water Removed**
 ![lake no water](https://raw.githubusercontent.com/KuhnTycoon/EyeQ/main/Images/lakes_no_water.webp)

+**Image with Land Removed**
 ![lake only water](https://raw.githubusercontent.com/KuhnTycoon/EyeQ/main/Images/lakes_only_water.webp)

 EyeQ's implementation of image segmentation is limited in resolution; as each pixel is represented by one qubit and Aria 1 has 23 qubits, the largest images segmented were 4x4.
 Nonetheless, this was a successful quantum computing application proof-of-concept, and a valuable learning experience.

 ## Installation

-Download this notebook and upload to a Microsoft Azure Quantum Workspace (see citations section for instructions on setup).
+Download this notebook and upload to a [Microsoft Azure Quantum Workspace](https://learn.microsoft.com/en-us/azure/quantum/).
 Alternatively, you may use a local Azure Python setup if you have one configured.

 The notebook has a dependency on `qiskit[optimization]`.
 If this set of packages is not available in your working environment, run the first code cell or run `pip install qiskit[optimization]` in your environment.
 Restart your notebook's kernel if necessary.